aaronc/freactive/README.md

 # freactive
-*pronounced "f reactive" - name subject to change.
+*pronounced "f reactive" for functional reactive - name subject to change.
 This library should be considered experimental - it has not been widely tested.*

 freactive is a high-performance, pure [Clojurescript](https://github.com/clojure/clojurescript), declarative DOM library.
 It uses [hiccup](https://github.com/weavejester/hiccup)-style syntax and Clojure's built-in deref and atom patterns.
 It is inspired by [reagent][reagent], [om][om] and [reflex][reflex] (as well as my experience with desktop GUI frameworks such as QML, JavaFX and WPF). **[See it in action!][dom-perf]**